syncfusion-content/windowsforms-docs/WindowsForms/Grid/Virtual-Grids.md

 ### Gaming Applications

-Essential Grid is used to implement gaming applications.
+Essential Grid is used to implement gaming application

-Example
+#### Example

 Let us consider the Tetris game application, which is implemented by using Essential Grid.
 This game application makes use of arrow keys to move the blocks and change the block shape.
 It also provides an option to display the next block.